thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 season.
 Specifically, they are trying to prop up the candidates of their choice — Joe Biden, Elizabeth Warren & Pete Buttigieg — while undermining Bernie Sander's candidacy thru self-serving "poll"s

-Many of the pollsters publish their polling methodology, sampled demographics, which they then publish along with the results.
-We might disagree with the methodology (or) the demographic selection, but we atleast have these details before commenting on whether the poll is legitimate or not
+Many of the pollsters use a statistically sound polling methodology, which they then publish along with the results.
+We might disagree with the methodology (or) the demographic selection, but we atleast have these details before taking commenting on whether the poll is legitimate or not

-We now have a new phenomenon where a pollster that neither publishes their methodology, nor demographics, but publishes just the summary/memo of — which candidate gets what percentage of votes — which is then picked-up by mainstream media to run non-stop propaganda with no questions about the credibility of the poll
+We now have a new phenomenon where a pollster that neither publishes their methodology, nor demographics, but publishes just the summary/memo of which candidate gets what percentage of votes.
+This memo is then picked-up by mainstream media to run non-stop propaganda with no questions about the credibility of the poll

 This is the story of one such establishment pollster who publishes